Type of Lenders

-OLP, also known as Online Loans Pilipinas, is a fintech platform that offers digital financial solutions to Filipinos who need it.
+OLP, also known as Online Loans Pilipinas, is a fintech platform that offers digital financial solutions to Filipinos who need financing.

 However, note that succeeding loans with OLP will charge interest, which will be disclosed during the contract signing.

-To loan with Crawfort, all borrowers need to fill out their application form, which will usually take around five minutes.
-Once their application is approved, they can expect to receive the money within 24 hours.
+To loan with Crawfort, all borrowers must fill out their application form, which usually takes around five minutes.
+Once their application is approved, borrowers can expect to receive the money within 24 hours.

-Loanranger is an emerging online loan platform in the Philippines which allows users to borrow up to Php 10,000.
+Loanranger is an emerging online loan platform in the Philippines which allows users to borrow up to ₱10,000.